 - What’s On

-Using the unpublished correspondence of Louis XIV with his ambassadors in Constantinople, Dr Philip Mansel shows the strength of the alliance between France and the Ottoman Empire.
+Philip Mansel uses hitherto unpublished correspondence of Louis XIV with his ambassadors in Constantinople to show the strength of the alliance between France and the Ottoman Empire.

-Dr Philip Mansel is a historian of courts and cities, and of France and the Ottoman Empire.
+Dr Mansel is a historian of courts and cities, and of France and the Ottoman Empire.
 His most recent book King of World: The Life of Louis XIV was published in July 2019.
-Dr Mansel co-founded the Society for Court Studies with David Starkey, Robert Oresko and Simon Thurley in 1995.
+He co-founded the Society for Court Studies with David Starkey, Robert Oresko and Simon Thurley in 1995.
 He is also a Trustee of the Levantine Heritage Foundation.
 His latest article in Cornucopia focuses on Mouradgea d’Ohsson, whose Tableau général is the subject of a new book by Carter Vaughn Findley.